oyin-bo/autoreply/rust-server/README.md

 - Multi-account support with default selection
 - Token refresh and lifecycle management
 - CLI commands: `login` (with subcommands: `list`, `default <handle>`, `delete`)
-- MCP `login` tool with interactive elicitation for handles and app passwords
+- MCP `login` tool with interactive **elicitation** for handles and app passwords
+  - Automatically prompts for missing credentials when MCP client supports elicitation
+  - Provides clear instructions when elicitation is not available
 - Defaults to OAuth and allows for app passwords

 ✅ **Bluesky Integration**